Analida's Ethnic Spoon

 a raw rack of ribs on a cutting board with bowls of spices on the left

-The flavors of ginger, and five spice powder shine through in these taste morsels.
+The flavors of ginger and five-spice powder shine through in these tasty morsels.
 There is also a touch of brown sugar and Tabasco to balance it out.
 All in all these Asian inspired sweet and spicy BBQ ribs are the perfect addition to your weekend picnic or any weeknight dinner.
 Take them to your next tailgating party too.

 a rack of ribs on a grill with a brush spreading sauce

 You don't have to be an experienced cook to turn out fabulous ribs, because the result is always wonderful.
 My recipe includes an Asian style dry rub and a sweet, spicy and sticky BBQ sauce.
-Here's my never fail rib technique I want to share with you: Put the dry rub on the ribs and let them rest or marinate for an hour in the refrigerator.
-Then you bake your ribs covered for one hour wrapped in tin foil in a 300'F oven, and finish them on the grill.
+Here's my never-fail rib technique I want to share with you: Put the dry rub on the ribs and let them rest or marinate for an hour in the refrigerator.
+Then bake your ribs covered for one hour wrapped in tin foil in a 300°F oven, and finish them on the grill.
 Brush some of the BBQ sauce while grilling for a nice caramelization.
 This is what they'll look like when they come off the grill.
+See photo above.
 They will be so tender, they'll fall off the bone.

 a cooked rack of ribs on a cutting board with bowls of spices, sauce, and green onion slices